zileo-net/ohdear-healthchecks/README.md

 ## How to use it

-First, write one ore more checks by extending the `HealthCheck` class and overriding the `perform()` method.
+First, write one or more checks by extending the `HealthCheck` class and overriding the `perform()` method.
 The best practice is to create one check for each part of your app or service you want to monitor, like for example a database connection, a file system, the availability of an external service, etc...

 ```java
     public class MyOwnHealthCheck extends HealthCheck {